Chart Color Schemes

 Stafford's population is younger than the national pattern

-Stafford's median age is 35 years, nearly matching Greater Brisbane's average of 36 years, and somewhat younger than Australia's median age of 38 years.
-Compared to Greater Brisbane, Stafford has a higher concentration of residents aged 25-34 (20.2%), but fewer residents aged 75-84 (3.4%).
+Stafford's median age is 35 years, nearly matching Greater Brisbane's average of 36 years but somewhat younger than Australia's 38 years.
+Compared to Greater Brisbane, Stafford has a higher concentration of residents aged 25-34 (20.2%) but fewer residents aged 75-84 (3.4%).
 This concentration of 25-34 year-olds is well above the national average of 14.5%.
-Between the 2021 Census and the present, the proportion of Stafford's population aged 5 to 14 has grown from 10.9% to 11.7%, while the proportion aged 45 to 54 has declined from 12.3% to 11.6%.
-Population forecasts for 2041 indicate significant demographic changes in Stafford, with the strongest projected growth in the 45-54 age group (24%), adding 208 residents to reach a total of 1,073.
-In contrast, population declines are projected for the 5 to 14 and 0 to 4 age groups.
+Between the 2021 Census and present, the 5 to 14 age group has grown from 10.9% to 11.7% of the population, while the 45 to 54 cohort has declined from 12.3% to 11.6%.
+By 2041, demographic changes are projected for Stafford.
+The 45 to 54 age group is expected to grow by 24%, adding 205 residents to reach a total of 1,073.
+Conversely, population declines are projected for the 5 to 14 and 0 to 4 age groups.